wp-cool-tools/speed-contact-bar/README.txt

 17. Xing
 18. Yelp
 19. Youtube
-20. any further content you wish by using the filter hook `speed-contact-bar-icons` (as documented in FAQ section &quot;How to add and re-order list entries by using hooks&quot;).
+20. any further content you wish by using the filter hook `speed_contact_bar_icons` (as documented in FAQ section &quot;How to add and re-order list entries by using hooks&quot;).

 More social media platforms will come in future.